dadajonovich/binance-bot/README.md

 ---

-The bot sorts coins by popular technical indicators, which actually harm rather than help to trade in a plus.
+The trading algorithm is based on the theory of return to the average (as I understood it).

-Written for the sake of interest in a functional style (without using currying and composition), the code is fully extensible.
-Plans to rewrite to TypeScript
+Written for the sake of interest in a functional style, the code is fully extensible.
+Plans to rewrite to TypeScript.

-Further development is seen in the direction of abandoning technical indicators and creating your own algorithm.

 ---